Strategic Selling Process: What it Is, How to Use It & Examples

-The technical buyer thinks in black and white.
-They have a checklist a product must meet in order to consider it, so convincing them is less about selling a story or idea and more about proving you meet their (sometimes quite rigid) requirements and expectations.
+Technical buyers thinks in black and white.
+They have a checklist a product must meet in order to be considered, so convincing them is less about selling a story or idea and more about proving you meet their (sometimes quite rigid) requirements and expectations.

 Finally, the “economic buyer” is responsible for making the final purchase.
-These final decision makers give the ultimate stamp of approval and typically includes the c-suite or executive branch of the company.
+These final decision-makers give the ultimate stamp of approval and typically include the C-suite or executive branch of the company.